tap349/tap349.github.io/_posts/2016-12-31-elixir-notes.md

 true
 ```

-`Example` module is not defined - it's just an arbitrary name here.
+NOTE: `Example` module is not even defined - it's just an arbitrary name here.

 => it's possible to call any module function this way: